 Just consider if these situations may apply to you:

 =You ever overeat on certain foods often enough or in such big amounts that you will be eating or planning eating instead of doing other things such as working, spending time with friends or family, or taking part in hobbies or other recreational activities?

 =You avoid work or social events where sugary or oily or unhealthy foods are available.
 You do this since you fear overeating if you go?

 =You experience problems functioning well at your job or uni course because of food or overeating?

-=Do you ever find it difficult to say no to food or cut down on sugary snacks?
+=Do you ever find it difficult to say no to food or cut down on sugary snacks

+Worried you’re addicted to sugar?
 Consider the psychological withdrawal symptoms of decreasing high levels of sugar.

 For example, if you cut down on sugar, do you ever have anxiety or agitation or other physical feelings?
 Maybe use these question that follow to think about the emotional or psychological ramifications of sugar addictions.
 The emotional and psychological aspects of addiction or overeating are often main concerns of people who see me for hypnotherapy for overeating in central London.
 Do any of the following apply to you?